CharayaWilkins/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+.map is used for converting data into a new array.
+It takes data and creates and pushes it into a new array.
+.reduce is used to return a single value from an arrat and is usually used for sums and products .filter automatically returns a new array but filters based on whether an item meets certain requirements that make it true.

 2. Explain the difference between a callback and a higher order function.
+A callback is a function that is passed into other functions as an arguments, while higher order functions receive callbacks.

 3. Explain what a closure is.
+A closure reaches outside of the function.
 4. Describe the four principles of the 'this' keyword.
+Window
+    1. window binding - this is when 'this' refers to the window, causing an error or undefined because the scope is too big.
+    2. Explicit binding - 'this' is explicity stated using .call(), .apply(), and .bind()
+    3. Implicit binding - In this case, 'this' is not explicity stated and instead refers to the object to the left of the dot when invoked.
+    4. new binding creates an object that this is referring to.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super applies the Parent's traits to the child objected

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.